saviongb/Bioshock-Revival-Analysis/README.md

 ## What this is

-I analyzed 85,395 English language Steam reviews across BioShock Remastered, BioShock 2 Remastered, and BioShock Infinite to find out which themes were leading discussion, and if reception had changed over time.
+Analyzed 85,395 English language Steam reviews across BioShock Remastered, BioShock 2 Remastered, and BioShock Infinite to find out which themes were leading discussion, verdicts and if reception had changed over time.

 Before sourcing the data or performing analysis, I wrote six predictions based on my personal playthroughs, then committed them to the GitHub under Impressions_and_Hypothesis.
 The predictions were then graded against the results: one confirmed, four partially confirmed, one not confirmed.

 The deliverable is a slide deck summarizing key findings.
-The analysis behind it is within the GitHub.
+The analysis behind it is in the GitHub.

 **[Read the deck (PDF)](deck/BioShock%20Final%20Deck.pdf)**